-It isn’t hard to do and you can totally do a DIY version with a microwave and a blender – either a stick blender or stand blender.
+It isn’t hard to do and you can totally do a DIY version with a microwave and a blender – either a stick blender or stand blender – or even just a jar with a lid.
 You also don’t have to make shots of espresso to make an “authentic” coffee drink.
 I just use my regular old drip coffee and dress it up with frothed milk.

 I sort of modeled this after a cafe au lait, which is equal parts coffee and milk.
 So, for me, I like about 1/2 cup of each per serving.